BradKennedy-PhD/bradkennedy-phd.github.io/studies/study4power/index.md

 ---
 layout: page
-title: Study 2 - Sex
+title: Study 4 - Power
 hide_hero: true
 hide_footer: true
 show_sidebar: false
 menubar: main_menu
 ---
-# Study 2 - Sex
+# Study 4 - Power

 ***

 ## Description
 An online study conducted with Qualtrics survey software.
-The aim is to investigate the impact of an agent’s sex on people’s interpretation of their actions and the consequences.
+The aim is to investigate the impact of an agent’s perceived power on people’s interpretation of their actions and the consequences.

 ## Open Science Framework
-Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/jes79/) (OSF).
+Materials, data, and analysis scripts are available on the [Open Science Framework](https://osf.io/u3j4y/) (OSF).

 <html>
     <div>